 Debt settlement is sometimes the best option for getting out of debt; however, it’s not without its risks.

 The fees associated with debt settlement services vary depending on local state laws.
 However, it’s not unusual for a third-party debt settlement professional to charge between 15 percent and 25 percent of the debt that gets resolved.
 That means if you’re seeking to settle a debt of $50,000, you’ll pay a fee based on that amount, not on the final negotiated repayment amount.

 It’s important to note, however, that according to rules enacted by the Federal Trade Commission (FTC) in 2010, debt negotiation companies may charge fees only after they have resolved the debt for the client.

 Going through the settlement process and resolving debt using this approach can negatively impact your credit score.

 For instance, many debt settlement companies ask that you stop making payments on your credit card during negotiations because lenders and creditors are not as likely to negotiate with a consumer who is still able to make monthly payments on their bills.
 Not paying bills, of course, damages your credit.

-In addition, when accounts are marked as “settled” on credit reports it can have a negative impact on your credit score, said Tayne.
+In addition, when accounts are marked as “settled” on credit reports, it can have a negative impact on your credit score.

 Debt settlement is not as quick as you think

-Debt settlement is not a quick fix, unfortunately.
-To begin with, you’ll need to put a significant amount of money into a settlement account.
-At the same time, the attorney or debt settlement company will need to work with each of your creditors to come to a resolution, and that can take years.
+For starters, you’ll need to put a significant amount of money into a settlement account.
+At the same time, the attorney or debt settlement company will need to work with each of your creditors to come to a resolution.
 It’s not unusual for the entire process to take as long as three to four years.